top of page

 Growing conditions:

 In the wild, lance-leaf coreopsis grows in meadows and prairies along roads and shoreline slopes.
 It thrives in sunny, dry to medium locations with any type of soil, even rocky, poor soil.
-It is a very hardy, easy-to-grow plant ideal for front yards, boulevards, and schools that can thrive in dry hot sites once established.
+It is a very hardy, easy-to-grow plant ideal for front yards, boulevards, and schools, and it can thrive in dry, hot sites once established.

 bottom of page